zhaoxiaojia/wifi_test/src/ui/README.md

-# UI Architecture (MVC)
+# UI Architecture and Config Flow (MVC + Rules)

-All new UI work in this package must follow the **Model / View / Controller** structure described here.
-Before adding or changing any UI code, **read this document first**.
+All new UI work under `src/ui` must follow the **Model / View / Controller** structure described here.
+Before you touch any UI code, **read this file first**.

 The goals are:

-- Clear separation of data description (Model), widgets/layout (View), and behaviour / I/O (Controller).
+- Keep data description (Model), widgets/layout (View), and behaviour/I/O
-- Consistent development flow for new features.
+  (Controller) clearly separated.
-- Simple, predictable layering so code is easy to reason about and reuse.
+- Drive as much UI behaviour as possible from **YAML + rules**, not ad‑hoc Python in the view layer.

-The rules below apply to all UI modules in `src/ui`.
+- Make the signal/slot wiring predictable so future changes are easy to reason about.

 ---